VITObelgium/guppy/README.md

 ## Installation

-In stead of using the docker-compose file, you can also run the Guppy server locally.
+Instead of using the docker-compose file, you can also run the Guppy server locally.
 This allows you to run the server in a development environment and to make changes to the code.

 ### Conda environment